Hsnayrus/Certification-Courses/Coursera/Meta-Back-End-Developer/Meta-The-Full-Stack/Documents/HTML.md

 * Its the most basic and fundamental language that helps build and display contents of a webpage.
 * A list of all HTML tags and their documentation can be found [here](https://www.w3schools.com/tags/default.asp).
 * Another HTML tag cheatsheet can be found [here](https://www.coursera.org/learn/the-full-stack/supplement/guED4/semantic-html-cheat-sheet).
+* An HTML Page is a basic structure which consists of different components such as tags and elements.

+## HTML:

+* Stands for Hypertext Markup Language
+    * Hypertext: Text which contains links to other elements.
+    * Markup: Refers to tags and elements used within a document.
+* Simply a text file with a specific structure.
+* This structure consists of differnet components such as tags and elements.
+* Have the `.html` suffix.
+* Whenever you go to a website, the first page that often gets returned is called _index.html_.
+* If you want to learn how to tell the browser to show the webpage content, learn ___CSS___.

 # Basic HTML Page Structure